VCA-EPFL/dataflow-rewriter/DataflowRewriter/Examples/Noc/NOTES.md

 - `UnboundedQueueInUnboundedBag` could be proven using `RouterIn`

+- Heterogeneous Vectors are a pain and should be left for later.
+  For now,

 ## Routing Policy

 - The `Route` function is currently necessarily deterministic, which we don't